DevOps-Represent/kubernetes-101/README.md

 #### The Really Easy Way (Using Google Kubernetes Engine)

-We can run the workshop with GKE (Google Kubernetes Engine), as part of Google Cloud.
+We can run the workshop with **GKE (Google Kubernetes Engine)**, as part of Google Cloud.
 Google Cloud is one of the big three platform providers (along with AWS and Azure) that serve a lot of the industry - and signup is simple.
 It's also *free*, as long as we clean up later.

-Instructions are [in this link](https://github.com/DevOps-Girls/kubernetes-101/blob/master/Setup-with-Google-Cloud.md).
+[Instructions are in this link](https://github.com/DevOps-Girls/kubernetes-101/blob/master/Setup-with-Google-Cloud.md).
 This is the best way to go!

-Use this option if you are less familiar with the command line and want to experiment with Google Cloud.

 ## Prerequisites (Git)